scgsantos/MoelasWare/req/REQ_7.1_Strong_Points.md

 ##** Success Guarantee **

-The user can see on his profile the number of quizzes he has answered filtered by tags
+The user can see on his profile the number of quizzes he has answered displayed by tags

 ##** Happy Path **
 * 1. The user enters his profile page